jsirianni/B2-Scripts/README.md

 ## Usage
 Included are two scripts, one for Linux (`team-backup.sh`) and one for FreeNas (`team-backup-freenas.sh`).
 The difference being the program used to determine if the script is already running (`pidof / pgrep`).
+It is recomended to run this script from a cronjob and monitor its output with syslog.

 Pass a source and destination when calling the scripts.
 ```
 # Source is a path on the local file system
 # Destination is a remotename and bucket name as a single argument
 ./team-backup.sh /mnt/path/to/source remotename:bucketname

+# Monitor the status
+tail -F /var/log/syslog
 ```